Train drivers drive passenger or freight trains to destinations. They may also shift (shunt) carriages and wagons using trains or remote controls.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Train drivers may do some or all the following:

-- check locomotives for problems before starting a service
+- check locomotives

 Skills and knowledge

-- knowledge of rail operating codes and signals
+- rail-operating codes and signals

 What's the job really like?

 Do you have a set daily routine?